ammarhakim/gkyl-doc/source/gkyl/usage.rst

   * - Line 1:
     - start date and time.
   * - Lines 2-3:
-    - gkyl repository revision with which this simulation was run, and the date on which the executable was built.
+    - gkyl repository revision with which this simulation was run (a + at the end indicate it's been modified from the version in github), and the date on which the executable was built.
-  * - Line 9:
+  * - Line 11:
     - report the initial time step number, time and initial time step size.
-  * - Lines 10-19:
+  * - Lines 12-21:
     - report progress every 1% of the simulation (first column).
       Then, every 10% of the simulation time, give the number of time steps taken so far, simulation time transcurred, and the latest time step size.
-  * - Lines 21-37:
+  * - Lines 23-54:
     - give various metrics regarding the time-steps and wall-clock time taken by the simulation, and the time spent on various parts of the calculation.
-  * - Line 39:
+  * - Line 55:
     - Date and time when the simulation finished.

 Also, by default gkyl produces a log file with the format ``<input-file-name>_0.log``.